New Kind of Analysis Yields Promise of Diagnostic Test

 He has also given years of thought to the origins of the disease and its pathophysiology.
 He has searched for ways to prove its seriousness to the rest of the medical cosmos in a logical, step-wise fashion.
 Although he says most ME research, including his own, is still just “touching the periphery” of the disease—describing abnormalities instead of the cause—his ultimate goal is to reach the center: the cause.

-(For a comprehensive look at Montoya’s history of discovery and treatment strategies in ME, his ideas, as well as his near-single-handed conversion of his institution from one of the most hostile to ME to one of the most productive centers of ME research, please see my wide-ranging four-part interview with Montoya published May 20.)
+(For a comprehensive look at Montoya’s history of discovery and treatment strategies in ME, his ideas, as well as his near-single-handed conversion of his institution from one of the most hostile to ME to one of the most productive centers of ME research, please see my spring-time four-part interview with Montoya, accessible in Eye View Exclusives.
+In addition, a new Q&A with Montoya about the implications of this paper is now available at Eye View and makes good reading in concert with this report.

-Davis is among the most respected immunologists in the country and a driving force, along with Montoya, behind the PNAS paper.
-He participated in last weekend’s Open Medicine Foundation’s conference on ME at Stanford, and his comments during the public presentations on Saturday, August 12 were in theory about the possibility of ME being an auto-immune disease.
-Nevertheless, Davis noted that the “…evidence for an autoimmune antibody is not strong yet,” during a question and answer session.
+Montoya's PNAS collaborator Mark Davis participated in last weekend’s Open Medicine Foundation’s conference on ME at Stanford and his comments during the public presentations on Saturday, August 12 were in theory about the possibility of ME being an auto-immune disease.
+Nevertheless, Davis ultimately noted that the “…evidence for an autoimmune antibody is not strong yet,” during a question and answer session that followed his presentation.

-During both his presentation and the Q&A session that followed, he relayed some interesting findings related to pathogen identification in the disease, about which he showed more enthusiasm.
+During both his presentation and the Q&A session that followed, he relayed some interesting findings related to pathogen identification in the disease, unrelated to cytokines, about which he showed more enthusiasm than he did for autoimmunity theories.

 Davis noted that thus far he and Montoya had observed significant “T cell clonal expansion” in ME sufferers, in particular in CD8 T-cells.
 Clonal expansion suggests that there is, as Davis explained, “…an antigen even that’s causing (the T cells) to divide.
 We’ve gone on to look for the antigen.
 We have just one hit—does this mean there is one pathogen?”